victorlaerte/wedeploy.com/node/electric/src/pages/tutorials/java/add-config-file/index.md

 Every service folder must have a `wedeploy.json` file that configures it, so let's add one file inside the sample project you just downloaded.

-1. Open the `java` folder in a code editor
+1. Open the `java-tutorial` folder in a code editor
 2. Create a new file named `wedeploy.json`.
 3. In that file, paste this code: